glpcc/General_Knowledge_Graph/Readme.md

 ##### Classes

-This will represent classes of objects and it's relations, like for example the class Person  will have a relation IS to the class Animal
+This will represent classes of objects and it's relations, like for example the class Person  will have a relation SubclassOf to the class Animal

 ##### Properties